-On Saturday, January 21, 2017, millions will gather in Washington D.C. and in hundreds of cities around the world.
-This is a local event for those that will be unable to travel to Washington D.C. – instead, we will march in solidarity with the Women’s March on Washington here in Pittsburgh.
+On Saturday, January 21, 2017, millions gathered in Washington D.C. and in hundreds of cities around the world.
+This was a local event for those that were unable to travel to Washington D.C. – instead, we marched in solidarity with the Women’s March on Washington here in Pittsburgh.

 We stand together in solidarity with our partners and children for the protection of our rights, our safety, our health, and our families – recognizing that our vibrant and diverse communities are the strength of our country.
 The rhetoric of the past election cycle has insulted, demonized, and threatened many of us – women, immigrants of all statuses, those with diverse religious faiths particularly Muslim, people who identify as LGBTQIA, Native and Indigenous people, Black and Brown people, people with disabilities, the economically impoverished and survivors of sexual assault.
 We are confronted with the question of how to move forward in the face of national and international concern and fear.
 In the spirit of democracy and honoring the champions of human rights, dignity, and justice who have come before us, we join in diversity to show our presence in numbers is too great to ignore.
 We call on all defenders of human rights to join us.

-The Women’s March will send a bold message to our new administration on their first day in office, and to the world, that women’s rights are human rights.
+The goal of the Women’s March was to send a bold message to our new administration on their first day in office, and to the world, that women’s rights are human rights.
 We stand together, recognizing that defending the most marginalized among us is defending all of us.